chanprogo/document/linux/command/curl/curl.md

 -#/--progress-bar                        进度条显示当前的传送状态

 -L/--location	       Follow redirects if the server reports that the requested page has moved (indicated with a Location: header and a 3XX response code)

+-i/--include
+Include the HTTP response headers in the output.
+The HTTP response headers can include things like server name, cookies, date of the document, HTTP version and more...
 ```